dankamongmen/notcurses/doc/man/man3/notcurses_capabilities.3.md

 UTF-8 encoding, and the locale was successfully loaded.

-**notcurses_canoctant** returns **true** if the heuristics suggest that the terminal can properly render Unicode 17 octants.
-Likewise, **notcurses_cansextant** returns **true** if the heuristics suggest that the terminal can properly render Unicode 13 sextants.
-Likewise, **notcurses_canquadrant** and **notcurses_canhalfblock** return **true** if the heuristics suggest that the terminal can properly render Unicode quadrants and halfblocks, respectively. **notcurses_canbraille** returns
+**notcurses_canoctant** returns **true** if the heuristics suggest that the terminal can properly render Unicode 16 octants.
+**notcurses_cansextant** returns **true** if the heuristics suggest that the terminal can properly render Unicode 13 sextants, and **notcurses_canquadrant** and **notcurses_canhalfblock** return **true** if the heuristics suggest that the terminal can properly render Unicode quadrants and halfblocks, respectively. **notcurses_canbraille** returns